ktorio/ktor-documentation/topics/jwt.md

 </tab>
 </tabs>

-> Note that secret information should not be stored under version control.
+> Note that secret information should not be stored in the configuration file as plain text.
+Consider using [environment variables](Configurations.xml#environment-variables) to specify such parameters.
 >
-{type="note"}
+{type="warning"}

 You can [access these settings in code](Configurations.xml#read-configuration-in-code) in the following way: